NVukobrat/GANs-Logo-Generator/README.md

 Because of the very tiny dataset size, generator, in this case, overfits really fast.
 At 32.000 epoch, it already overfits and generates logo samples from the dataset.
 Till the end of the training, it keeps generating images too much similar to the training ones.
 Discriminator does very well in this case too, with almost 100% accuracy.

+In the generator results, only images till 201.000 epoch are shown.
+Rest of the samples are similar till 760.000 epochs.

 ### Generator Results
 <table>
 	<tr>